dime-coin/electrum-docs/faq.rst

 2. Logging to terminal (standard error)

-   On Linux/macOS, if you start Electrum from terminal, you can specify the :code:`-v` flag, to enable debug logs in the terminal (to stderr).
+   On Linux/macOS, if you start Electrum-Dime from terminal, you can specify the :code:`-v` flag, to enable debug logs in the terminal (to stderr).
    This option does not work on Windows (when using the binaries).